Amir-SaberHabibi/machine-learning-models-have-a-supply-chain-problem/README.md

 Final list-hash = `hash(h1 || h2 || h3 || h4)`

 If only Chunk 2 changes, we don’t need to re-hash the entire 3.5 GB file — only `h2`.
+This illustrates the **efficiency advantage** of list-based hashing at large scales.

 ---